rob-writes-code/pisa-project/README.md

 # PISA Project

 The final project of the Makers Data Engineering specialist track.

+## Project Overview

+The goal of the project was to leverage data engineering skills to analyse the PISA 2018 dataset and develop a functioning dashboard that GEI can use to easily visualise and interpret the data.
+The project is carried out in a distributed environment in the Cloud to allow for efficient data processing and collaboration.

-This was a team project, completed with two others.
+I completed the project in a team, with two other colleagues.

-## About Global Education Insights (GEI)
+### About Global Education Insights (GEI)

 Global Education Insights (GEI) is a non-profit organisation dedicated to improving education systems worldwide.
 They work with governments, educational institutions, and stakeholders to provide data-driven insights and recommendations for educational policy and practice.

-## Project Overview

-The goal of this project is to leverage data engineering skills to analyse the PISA 2018 dataset and develop a functioning dashboard that GEI can use to easily visualise and interpret the data.
-The project is carried out in a distributed environment in the Cloud to allow for efficient data processing and collaboration.
+### About PISA and the Dataset

+PISA is the OECD's "Programme for International Student Assessment", which assesses educational practices around the world and uses its findings to influence policy.

+The dataset used in this project is a real-life dataset, collected in 2018 by PISA.
+It contains responses from hundreds of thousands of students, teachers and educational facilitators from 79 countries, providing information about their backgrounds and experiences in education.

+For more information about the 2018 dataset, please follow this [link](https://www.oecd.org/pisa/data/2018database/).

+For the purposes of this project, we will be looking at a sample of **20 countries**.
+Responses will be submitted gradually over time, to simulate the real-life scenario of collecting data.

+The dataset begins at around 100 responses, but grows to over 100,000 in little over a week's time.

-## Project Objectives
+### Project Objectives

-The project has three levels of challenge:
+The project had three levels of challenge:

-- **Level 1:** Develop Forage charts displaying correct summary data that is no more than an hour old.
+- **Level 1:** Develop dashboard charts displaying correct summary data that is no more than an hour old.
 - **Level 2:** Same as Level 1, but the data should be no more than a minute old.
 - **Level 3:** Same as Level 2, but the data should be up-to-the-second.